jackyzha0/blog/content/posts/framing/index.md

 ---
-title: "Framing and Digital Permanence"
+title: "Framing and Context Collapse"
 date: 2021-05-08T14:57:51-07:00
+draft: true
 ---

 ![Abstract illustration of a blob framed by two picture frames](images/title.png)

+Two bits I've been thinking about a lot (and briefly touched on in issue [#3](https://buttondown.email/jacky/archive/spider-man-neurons-hearing-fractals-and-fulfilment) and [#4](https://buttondown.email/jacky/archive/sun-sneezing-infrastructure-moderation-and-why) of my newsletter) are framing and context collapse

 ## What's in the frame
 https://www.youtube.com/watch?v=ZRZuEGuU_es